ebetap/vectordash/README.md

 3. `yarn install`
 4. `yarn dev`

-# Generate static HTML Files
+# How to generate static HTML Files

 1. Clone the project repository
 2. Open terminal and goto project folder